CHIA examines health care cost and payment trends through a variety of studies.

 Health plan purchasers typically pay a monthly or annual premium for a health plan, which payers use to pay for enrollee medical expenses as well as general administrative and other expenses.
 Premiums are an important component of funding for the Massachusetts health care system, and are examined in combination with the benefit levels members receive.
 Read more

 Alternative Payment Methods (APMs) are non-fee for service (FFS) based payments between payers and providers in which some of the financial risk associated with both the occurrence of medical conditions as well as the management of those conditions is shifted from payers to providers to incentivize cost-containment and quality care delivery.
 Read more

 Relative price is a calculated measure that compares different provider prices within a payer’s network for a standard mix of insurance products (e.g. HMO, PPO, and Indemnity) to the average of all providers’ prices in that network.
 Commercial payers’ prices for similar services vary considerably among Massachusetts hospitals.
 Read more

 CHIA examines Massachusetts hospital financial performance on a quarterly and annual basis to monitor each acute hospital’s financial health.
-Hospital performance for profitability, liquidity, and solvency metrics are published in quarterly and annual reports, and in individual hospital fact sheets.
+Hospital performance for profitability, liquidity, and solvency metrics are published in quarterly and annual reports, and in individual hospital trend analysis.
 Read more

 In December 2016, CHIA released its first edition of Medical Expenditure Trends.
 Expanding off the work done for CHIA's Enrollment Trends, Medical Expenditure Trends begins to use payers' Massachusetts All-Payer Claims Database (MA APCD) submissions to monitor medical claims spending in the Commonwealth over time.
 This report highlights aggregate medical claims spending trends by payer, funding type, and product type.